petrvanblokland/Xierpa3/README.md

 ## About

 Xierpa3 is a framework for object base publications, using Components, Builders, Adapters and Attributes.
-Generating HTML+CSS configurations, or PDF, or pixel images.
+Generating HTML5+CSS3 configurations (with or without PHP), or PDF, or pixel images.
 Live or as template files.

 For now Xierpa3 is a proof-of-concept "gone live".
 This means that currently installation may not be as automated and smooth as it will be and themes, examples